brianom95/brianom95.github.io/_posts/2014-12-18-salkantay.md

 image:  '/images/salkantay0.jpeg'
 tags:
 ---
-Machu Picchu is the iconic lost city of the Incas.
-A complex of stone temples and mist-shrouded terraces, perched so high in the Andes that it was never found by invading Spanish.
+Machu Picchu was built as an estate for the Incan Emperor Pachacuti in 1450 AD.
+A complex of stone temples and mist-shrouded terraces, perched high on a mountain saddle, deep in the Andean jungle.
+It was abandoned a century later, when invading Spanish brought war and disease.
+The jungle reclaimed quickly, and it became known in legends as the Lost City of the Incas.

+Local people likely kept the location secret,

+so high in the Andes that it was never found by invading Spanish.

 Peru's most visited tourist attraction